Timofei Moșneaga: Political career

-In 1957, he was elected Member of the Chișinău City Council.
+In 1957, Moșneaga was elected Member of the Chișinău City Council.

-In 1989, Moșneaga was elected People's Deputy of the Soviet Union and was a member of the Supreme Soviet Committee on Foreign Affairs.
-He, alongside Eugen Doga, were the only members of the Moldavian faction that penned an open letter to Soviet President Mikhail Gorbachev, condemning the separatist movement brewing in Transnistria at the time.
-Following Moldova's proclamation of independence, he was appointed leader of the Moldovan group of special observers in the Soviet of the Republics of the Supreme Soviet of the USSR.
+In 1989, he was elected People's Deputy of the Soviet Union and served on the Supreme Soviet Committee on Foreign Affairs.
+Together with Eugen Doga, he was one of only two members of the Moldavian delegation to sign an open letter to Soviet President Mikhail Gorbachev condemning the separatist movement that had emerged in Transnistria.
+Following Moldova's declaration of independence, he was appointed leader of the Moldovan group of special observers in the Soviet of the Republics of the Supreme Soviet of the USSR.

-In 1994, he was elected Member of the Moldovan Parliament, being a member of the Committee for Social Protection, Healthcare and Ecology.
+In 1994, Moșneaga was elected Member of the Parliament of Moldova, where he served on the Committee for Social Protection, Healthcare and Ecology.

-In the period 1994–1997, Moșneaga served as the Minister of Health of Moldova.
-During his term as minister, he advocated for the preservation of the national medical heritage, strengthening the efficiency of the country's medical personnel and health institutions.
-He worked with the government of Japan to attract investments into the national healthcare system and as a result, a large part of hospitals across Moldova were equipped with Siemens' state-of-the-art medical equipment.
-In 1995, the Health Ministry headed by Moșneaga elaborated the National Healthcare Law, which, to this day, regulates the activity of the Moldovan healthcare system.
-During his mandate, he established relations with the World Health Organization, whose regional office was opened in Chișinău.
+From 1994 to 1997, Moșneaga served as Minister of Health of Moldova.
+During his tenure, he advocated the preservation of the country's medical heritage and reforms aimed at strengthening the healthcare system and improving the efficiency of medical institutions and personnel.
+He also worked with the Government of Japan to attract investment to Moldova's healthcare sector, resulting in the modernisation of hospitals across the country with medical equipment supplied by Siemens.
+In 1995, the Ministry of Health, under his leadership, drafted the National Healthcare Law, which continues to regulate Moldova's healthcare system.
+During his term in office, Moldova also established relations with the World Health Organization, which opened a regional office in Chișinău.